itswadesh/litekart-docs-old/installation-instructions.md

 <img src="./img/deploy.png" alt="deployment"/>

+Add your logo/icon(512px*512px) to static directory of store-front (This step is essential to generate icons for Progressive Web App)

 The follwing command will generate both client and server files inside dist directory which can be directly copied to production server
   ``` bash
 npm run prod
   ```
-Now copy the files inside .nuxt and dist directory to the corresponding production server (Both store front and store back office)
+Now copy the files inside **.nuxt** and **dist** directory to the production server (For both store front and store back office)

 ### Start the server
 Login to cloud shell and run the following command